 Birds & Wildlife at Rectory Farm

-Our passion for birds is evident on the farm, where, over the past thirty years we have enhanced the environment to encourage more birds and wildlife.
-Hedgerow management, overwintered stubbles, supplementary feeding, grass margins and nest box erection are just some of the practices taken to expand the habitats here.
-We work closely with the RSPB who have conducted many bird surveys to give us a great picture of numbers and species of birds, both of which have increased over the past thirty years.
+Our passion for birds is evident on the farm, where over the past thirty five years we have enhanced the environment to encourage more birds and wildlife.
+Hedgerow management, overwintered stubbles, supplementary feeding, grass margins and nest box’s erected are just some of the practices taken to expand the habitats here.
+We work closely with the RSPB who have conducted many bird surveys to give us a great picture of the numbers and species of birds, both of which have increased over the past thirty years.
 We are home to an extensive variety including lapwings, sky larks, red kites, tree sparrows and house sparrows and have seen a large increase in the brown hare population.